EskenderTamrat/DSSM-LSTM/README.md

 ## Setup

-To download a sampling of QA dataset, run `python download_model.py`, which would populate data/DSSM with vocablary (WL format) and QA (CTF format) files
+A sampling of QA dataset is populated in data/DSSM with vocablary (WL format) and QA (CTF format) files, which would populate data/DSSM

 Set up a virtualenv